 Management Tips to Build Better Teams:

-- Build Your Team: Make sure people are coming to work not only for the company but also for each other.
+- Make sure people are coming to work not only for the company but also for each other.
 Like in sports, teams will never succeed unless they have each other’s backs.

-- Abandon The Rules: Rules create resentment and frustration.
+- Abandon the rules.
+Embrace values.
+Rules create resentment and frustration.
 Instead, focus on values such as empathy, trust, belonging, and respect.

-- Spend Time With Your Team: Know what they like and dislike and their spouses and children’s names.
-Understand their backgrounds and their triggers.
+- Spend time with your team.
+Know what they like and dislike.
+Understand their background and their triggers.
 People’s talents and gifts are not always easily visible.
-You have to get to know them.

 Leadership Tips to Grow the Leader Inside You:

-- Nurture and Develop Future Leaders: If your organization or vision depends solely on you, you are failing as a leader.
-Keep the vision alive by passing the torch to the next generation of leaders.
+- Nurture and develop future leaders.
+If your organization or vision depends solely on you, you are failing as a leader.
+Keep the vision alive by passing on the torch to the next generation of leaders.

 In this sometimes messy and ever-changing world, the real challenge for businesses is to find the perfect balance, not only between leadership and management but also between results and values.

-Your desire to achieve results should never compromise your values.
-It is quite the contrary.
-An organizations’ values should always be the north star guiding its results.
-In other words, you have to do the right thing to do things right.
+A desire to achieve results should never compromise values.
+It is quite the contrary, as an organizations’ values should always be the north star guiding its results.

 At Topic Insights, we know that there’s a leader inside each and every one of us.
 It’s our mission to help you nurture and inspire that leader.
 For more content like this delivered straight to your inbox every Monday morning, subscribe to our newsletter.
 Questions?
 We’d love to hear from you.
 Contact us today.